mklarqvist/tachyon/README.md

 The following tests were run on the first release of [Haplotype Reference Consortium](http://www.haplotype-reference-consortium.org/) (HRC) data.
 There are ~39 million phased SNPs in 32,488 samples.
 Left panel: Filesizes for chromosomes 1-22.
 Right panel: We generated a yon archive for this dataset (left) and compared file sizes for both uncompressed (ubcf and uyon) and compressed data (bcf and yon) and next retrieved the site-specific information only (dropping all FORMAT fields; right).

-Compression Ratio / Chromosome | Compression ratio
+Compression Ratio / Chromosome | Compression Ratio
 ------------------|-------------------
 ![Compression Ratio](docs/hrc_yon_bcf.jpg "Compression Ratio") | ![Compression Ratio](docs/yon_hrc_bcftools.jpg "Compression Ratio")